aredo01/aws-capstone/README.md

 AWS Route 53: DNS management with failover configuration. 🌐 AWS SSM Parameter Store: Securely stores database credentials and GitHub token. 🔑 Architecture Workflow 🔄
 User Interaction:

-Users interact with the Django-based web application via the browser, hosted on an EC2 instance behind an ALB.
+Users interact with the Django-based web application via their browsers, hosted on EC2 instances behind an ALB.
-The application allows users to upload images or videos to their personal blog pages, with media content stored in S3.
+Users can upload images or videos to their personal blog pages, with media content stored in S3.
 Load Balancing & Auto Scaling:

 Traffic is routed through the ALB, which distributes requests across EC2 instances within the Auto Scaling Group.
 The Auto Scaling Group adjusts the number of EC2 instances based on traffic load, ensuring high availability and optimal performance.
 Data Storage & Management:

-User data is stored in a MySQL database managed by RDS.
+User data is stored in an RDS MySQL database.
-Media files are stored in an S3 bucket, with metadata saved to a DynamoDB table.
+Media files are stored in S3, with metadata saved to DynamoDB.
-Lambda functions are triggered by S3 events to update DynamoDB with file metadata.
+Lambda functions are triggered by S3 events to update DynamoDB with media metadata.
 Security & Performance:

 SSL certificates are used for secure HTTP(S) connections, with CloudFront providing content caching for faster access.